Last Updated on April 15, 2025

 The Sassi Morphs Into a Tourist Attraction

-The publicity from the movies and its UNESCO designation drew the interest of travelers as well as some local residents.
-The opening of the Palazzo Margherita hotel by Francis Ford Coppola in Bernalda, the 19th-century birthplace of his grandfather about 25 miles south, helped draw more attention.
+The publicity from the movies and its UNESCO designation drew the interest of travelers and some local residents.
+Francis Ford Coppola’s opening of the Palazzo Margherita hotel in Bernalda, the 19th-century birthplace of his grandfather about 25 miles south, helped draw more attention.

-Today, while many of the buildings remain crumbled and abandoned.
-But local entrepreneurs have turned some into little bars and restaurants, apartments, cave-hotels, and galleries.
+Today, while many of the buildings remain crumbled and abandoned, local entrepreneurs have turned some into little bars and restaurants, apartments, cave hotels, and galleries.
 It all looks rather bizarre but in a charming way.
-Dark green shutters on some windows make the place look a bit more comforting.
+Dark green shutters on some windows make the place more comforting.

-We walked along the Strada Panoramica dei Sassi in the upper district, getting the best views of the city below.
-After a short time we came to one of the entrance stairs that went down to the Sassi itself.
-After passing a gaggle of touts offering their services as guides, went down the steep stairs.
+We walked along the Strada Panoramica dei Sassi in the upper district, getting the city’s best views below.
+After a short time, we came to one of the entrance stairs down to the Sassi.
+We descended the steep stairs after passing a gaggle of touts offering their services as guides.

 You may also enjoy: The Search for My Family in Italy / Top Places To Visit in Italy / Puglia Road Trip (With a Map) — Italy’s Sensational Adriatic Coast